skylight-hq/skylight.digital/pages/brand/outreach/outreach_types.md

     <img class="" src="/img/brand/outreach/online-ad.svg" alt="Online advertisement for DITAP">
   </figure>
   <div class="grid__content" markdown="1">
 In online advertisements, we aim to clearly communicate our message and convince our audience to interact further.
-We use minimal text, graphic elements, and a call to action in order to help create a visually balanced design.
+We use minimal text, graphic elements, and a call to action to help create a visually balanced design.
 </div>
 </div>